 Contract Procurement and Project Delivery

-When a dispute arises during a construction project, such as a disagreement over performance or the timeline, Mr. Cavanaugh is experienced at resolving issues through alternate dispute resolution, including mediation and arbitration.
-Mr. Cavanaugh is also a successful litigator, with experience in state and federal courts and before administrative tribunals.
-Mr. Cavanaugh has gotten results for his clients.
-He secured a significant trial decision against a state agency for the increased costs associated with a multi-year delay in completing a roadway reconstruction and bridge replacement project.
-Mr. Cavanaugh also successfully defended a municipality against a contractor’s lawsuit, which sought damages for delay in the construction of a wastewater pumping station, and he obtained judgment for liquidated damages against the contractor.
+When a dispute arises during a construction project, such as a disagreement over performance or the timeline, Dennis is experienced at resolving issues through alternate dispute resolution, including mediation and arbitration.
+He is also a successful litigator, with experience in state and federal courts and before administrative tribunals.
+Dennis secured a significant trial decision against a state agency for the increased costs associated with a multi-year delay in completing a roadway reconstruction and bridge replacement project.
+He also successfully defended a municipality against a contractor’s lawsuit, which sought damages for delay in the construction of a wastewater pumping station, and he obtained judgment for liquidated damages against the contractor.